Demand for COVID-19 Testing Increases; Some Face Issues with Getting Test Iowa Appointment

 “I tried to get a test Wednesday and it said there was nowhere, not anywhere in the state of Iowa,” she said.

-Kinnard first started experiencing symptoms of the virus last week, after her son did not follow social distancing over the 4th of July weekend and one of his friends tested positive.
-She said she aches and pains, felt extremely fatigued, and had a fever of 103 degrees.
+Kinnard first started experiencing symptoms of the virus last week, after her son did not follow social distancing over the Fourth of July weekend and one of his friends tested positive.
+She said she experienced aches and pains, felt extremely fatigued and had a fever of 103 degrees.

-“I’m older, I’m in my fifties so that puts me at a little bit higher of a risk,” she said.
+“I’m older, I’m in my 50s, so that puts me at a little bit higher of a risk,” she said.

 She said is self-isolating in the interim, and eventually did get an appointment scheduled for Monday late afternoon.
 However, Kinnard said she worries about other Iowans who also are having trouble getting a test.

-“If you wait too long to get tested it’s kind of pointless,” she said.
-“It just tells me our numbers are numbers cannot possibly be accurate and there are a lot of people going untested.”
+“If you wait too long to get tested, it’s kind of pointless,” she said.
+“It just tells me our numbers cannot possibly be accurate and there are a lot of people going untested.”

-Health experts have said the actual number of coronavirus cases in the United States are likely higher than what is being reported based on antibody tests.
+Health experts have said the actual number of coronavirus cases in the United States is likely higher than what is being reported based on antibody tests.

 Lina Tucker Reinders, executive director of the Iowa Public Health Association, said it’s crucial to get tested as soon as possible once symptoms start showing.